 This Easy Rice Pilaf Recipe is made with everyday, budget-friendly items you are bound to already have in your pantry.
 Packed with loads of herbaceous flavor, once you taste this super side dish, you will ditch that rice packet and never look back.

 In Central California, Rice Pilaf is the staple of staples from company barbecues to family dinner.
 It shows up everywhere, especially alongside a perfectly cooked tri tip and some ranch beans.
-Even if you aren’t much of a cook, in California farm country you learn how to make rice pilaf.
-This recipe is everything rice pilaf should be.
+Even if you aren’t much of a cook, in California farm country you learn how to make this seasoned rice recipe.
+This simple dish is everything rice pilaf should be.

 –Chicken Broth or Bouillon: Broth will add some saltiness and lots of herbal tastes for a fuller flavor than cooking rice in water.